gracelang/language/spec.md

     -   results types must be covariant: `S <: R`

-The conformance relationship is used in `where` clauses to constrain type parameters of classes and methods.
+The relationship used in `where` clauses to constrain type parameters of classes and methods has yet to be specified.

-<_apb:  This last statement is wrong.
-The relationship in
-`where` clauses has to be matching, not conformance.
-For example, consider the type

-    type Equivalence = type {
-    	~~ (Self) -> Boolean
-    	witness -> Self
-    }

-No other types *conform* to Equivalence, because it has Self in both contravariant and covariant positions.
-But any type T with an `~~` operation and a witness method will *match* `Equivalence`, provided that these methods have T as parameter and result._ >

 ## Composite types